 As per government advice, anyone can now travel with us.
 We just ask that you familiarise yourself with our safety and travel advice if you haven't travelled with us for a while.

 The guidance advises not to travel if you are clinically extremely vulnerable.
 We therefore recommend you take expert medical advice on this before you do travel if you are unsure if this refers to you.

 Will you be increasing bus routes?

-Our services are now running to around 84% of pre-coronavirus levels.
-We’ll give you as much notice as possible when we increase services again.
+Our services are now running to around 90% of pre-coronavirus levels.
+We’ll give you as much notice as possible for any future service changes.

 Any passenger unable to access the website can contact us via telephone, email, social media, in person at our travel shops.
 All details at the bottom of the page.